 Mediation allows a neutral third party to help resolve the dispute, before it escalates into a crime.
 Mediation allows everyone to talk about their concerns in a safe and productive environment, reaching a cooperative and beneficial resolution.
 The solutions are often more cost effective, timely, comprehensive and lasting.

-Our mediation program is run by Community Mediation Concepts a nonprofit, independent and professional organization.
+Our mediation program is run by Peak Facilitation Group a Colorado-based small business that offers facilitation and mediation services.
 It is a free service.

 How do we get a mediator?

 First and foremost, everyone involved has to agree to it.
 If that’s the case, anyone at the sheriff’s office can refer you to mediation or you can ask for a mediator by calling us at 303-660-7544.

 Peak Facilitation Group will contact everyone involved and explain the benefits and process.
 Then, they’ll schedule a date for mediation.
 All parties involved must agree to confidentiality, which creates the safe place necessary for honesty and a lasting solution.

 Mediators can tackle many issues and help you resolve them with collaboration and cooperation.

 - Community conflict – This could include fights about barking dogs, property lines, loud music, parked cars and more.

 - Land use Issues – Disputes about complex infill, zoning issues, historic preservation and other land use issues.